som-nitjsr/som-nitjsr.github.io/index.markdown

 layout: home
 ---
-Its My Day to day on hand experience with Azure
+Its my day to day on hand experience with
+ Azure
+ Kubenetes
+ Azure Devops
+ .Net Core
+ Bot

+ AI and ML